7skaliahmed07/recapture-image-detection-thesis_Unina-RUG/Datasets/dataset_info.md

 ## 🧩 Notes

-✔️ Dataset focuses only on **screen recaptures** from laptops, monitors, or smartphones.
+✔️ Dataset focuses only on **screen recaptures** from laptops, monitors, or smartphones, and You can make a request for the dataset
 ---

 💾 **Total Size:** ~17 GB